utmgdsc/website/src/data/readme.md

 The `team.json` file contains the team members.
 It is an object, where each key represents a team role.
 Each key contains an array of objects, where each object represents a single team member.
 The object has the following properties:
 - `name`: The name of the team member.
 - `role`: The role of the team member.
 - `picture`: The image of the team member.
-Note that the images are stored on the `proprietary_images_hostname` specified in the environment variables.
+Note that the images are stored on the `PROPRIETARY_IMAGES_HOSTNAME` specified in the environment variables.
 The image is assumed to be placed under the `team` folder on the server.

 ## `workshops.json`
 The `workshops.json` file contains the workshops.
 It is an object, where each key represents a category of workshop.
 Each key contains an array of objects, where each object represents a single workshop.
 The object has the following properties: